 What's the treatment for ringworm?

-Every rescue or vet will have their own protocol, but the one I like best is prescription intrafungol oral meds plus ketohex wipes once a day.
+Every rescue or vet will have their own protocol, but the one I like best is prescription itrafungol oral meds plus ketohex wipes once a day.
 The oral meds stops the current fungus from reproducing and creating spores, while the ketohex kills those already on the cat.
 Some people do lyme dips or full on ketohex baths, but I find these to be very stressful for the cats, and as we just learned, stress weakens the immune system further.
+After 2 weeks on oral meds, the cat should be significantly less contagious or not contagious at all, which means you can relax a little bit (as long as environmental disinfection is kept up with).

 How do I keep Ringworm from spreading?

-Regardless of their fungal status, I keep all my kitten fosters in a pen with the carpet covered in plastic floor tiles.
+Regardless of their fungal status, I keep all my kitten fosters either in a room with floors that can be cleaned easily (like LVP or tile) or in a small room with the carpet covered in plastic floor tiles or bed sheets that can be removed and washed frequently.
 I vacuum any exposed carpet and wipe down the tiles and any other surfaces with Rescue Disinfectant every other day.
 I try to use only toys I can easily disinfect or wash.
 I have one cat tree that's the ringworm cat tree, which I'll also spray with Rescue every other day.
 I have a UV air purifier I use year-round.

 My biggest concern is making sure all spores in the environment are killed, so there's no reinfection once oral meds are finished.

 After they're clear and adopted, I use the same disinfecting routine I use after all my fosters.
-The things that kill Ringworm are: Rescue Disinfectant and UV light.
+Though ringworm can be tricky because the spores spread through the air, it's not very hardy, so it doesn't take a ton to kill it.
+The things that kill Ringworm are: Rescue Disinfectant, UV light, and very high heat.
 I run a UV lamp in the room for one hour.
 I spray and wipe down all surfaces with Rescue.
 I wash all bedding, clothing, and anything fabric they may have touched with concentrated Rescue or bleach in hot water.
-All toys are sent home with adopters or thrown away.
+All toys are disinfected and sent home with adopters or thrown away.
 I put any cat trees or larger items outside for a few days to sit in the sun.
-I then steam clean all surfaces (but this is primarily because of my paranoia of panleuk which is only killed by high heat and Rescue).
+I then steam clean all surfaces.

 Using this routine, I have never spread ringworm from one foster group to the next.
 And yes, I even have (the dreaded) carpet!